 Parents also get educated about good dental care at home.
 For example, the sugars in milk and juice will cause decay if they are left in the teeth all night.
 This is why it is important not to allow your child to go to sleep after drinking from a bottle or breastfeeding.

 Dental problems are not just for adults.
 Children in Ashburn, VA may also have problems.
 Tooth decay is the most common disease among children in the United States, and 40 percent of children will have tooth decay by the time they reach kindergarten.
-Our pediatric dentist may be able to see orthodontic problems developing that can be treated early.
 Being children, they rely on adults to help them take care of their teeth.
 With the guidance of our experienced dentist, you can help your child have good oral health in childhood that may last throughout life.

 Our pediatric dentist at Ashburn Children’s Dentistry can care for your child’s oral health from his or her very first tooth until adulthood.
 She will make sure your child gets the necessary protection to avoid serious dental problems in the future, which can be difficult and expensive to treat later.
 Contact us today to schedule a dental appointment for your child.